paulsalaan/PaulSalaan/README.md

 - 🎮 Away from the keyboard, I like to draw, sleep, playing games, listening to music and watching movies.

 ## 🔨 What I'm Working On
-- Learning about database structures.
+- Learning how databases are structured and organized.
 - Integrating APIs, especially RESTful APIs.
 - Practicing web development using React.
 - Growing my skills in UI/UX design and using javascript.